j4k0m/Born2beroot/README.md

 # Password Policy, Why?
 Implementing a strong password policy is so important because it protects against a range of attacks.
 Automated password-guessing bots have become sophisticated.
 If hackers have managed to find the email associated with a WordPress account, they could use this software to brute force their way into the account.

+# Litespeed
+LiteSpeed Web Server has superior performance in terms of both raw speed and scalability.
+LiteSpeed is faster than Apache while serving PHP contents.
+It's an ideal hosting platform for serving WordPress, Joomla and Drupal based websites as it easily increases PHP's performance and security.

+## What is WordPress?
+WordPress is a free, open-source website creation platform.
+On a more technical level, WordPress is a content management system (CMS) written in PHP that uses a MySQL database.
+In non-geek speak, WordPress is the easiest and most powerful blogging and website builder in existence today.

 ## What is LVM?

 Benefits